AyenK-AI2/local-enpoing-lookup-analytic/README.md

 To view Model results in a demo webpage, hit the url : http://127.0.0.1:8080/view  and run the AI squared model on the page  via the extension

+Upload churn_predictions.air into the ai squared extension to begin using the model.
+Alternatively, recreate the .air file uisng the compile_churn air.ipynb file